sindresorhus/conf/readme.md

 Extension of the config file.

 You would usually not need this, but could be useful if you want to interact with a file with a custom file extension that can be associated with your app.
 These might be simple save/export/preference files that are intended to be shareable or saved outside of the app.

+#### projectSuffix

+Type: `string`<br>
+Default: `nodejs`

+**You most likely don't need this.
+Please don't use it unless you really have to.**

+Suffix appended to `projectName` during config file creation to avoid name conflicts with native apps.

+You can pass an empty string to remove the suffix.

+For example, on macOS, the config file will be stored in the `~/Library/Preferences/foo-nodejs` directory, where `foo` is the `projectName`.

 ### Instance